-Some beaufitul public native art painted on the artesania store
+Some beaufitul public native art painted on wall of the artesania store

-on the Cuale River Island at Insurgentes street, with many of the traditional
+on the Cuale River Island at Insurgentes street, representing many of the traditional

-Huichol figures such as the sacred deer, cayman, swan, and mountain cat.
+Huichol figures such as the sacred deer, cayman, swan, lamb and mountain cat.

 Statue of Miguel Hidalgo y Costilla, Mexican priest and a leader of the War of Independence

 from Spain of 1810, in the park which bears his name, Hidalgo Park

 located just north of the downtown Malecon boardwalk